 By now many of you have heard about Snapchat’s new adult channel “Cosmo After Dark.”
 After a week of controversy in both the popular press and among parents online, it was taken down less than a week after being launched.
 Most of what I saw being shared on social media was designed to freak parents out and get them upset.
 All the outrage on this is really missing the point and frankly, missing an opportunity.

-As someone who’s spent the past 18 months researching and writing a book on social media and families (Text Me When You Get There coming in 2019 from Penguin Random House/Tarcher Perigee), here are my thoughts:
+As someone who’s spent the past 18 months researching and writing a book on social media and families, here are my thoughts:

 1).
 The channel is new – adult content on Snapchat is not.

 If you scroll through the discover section on the app, you will consistently see things that are not appropriate for kids.
 Examples?
 Sex tips, reviews of vibrators and sex toys, discussions about sexting, photos of people (mostly women) without a lot of clothes on, and that’s just the content having to do with sex.